pawarjay1/interview-prep/ReactJs/notes.md

 # react js

-- what is react
+### what is react

 React.js is a JavaScript library for building user interfaces.

 Developed by Facebook (Meta), it is component-based and follows a virtual DOM approach.

+useful in developing single page interfaces.

+It is helpful in building complex and reusable user interface(UI).

+#### important features of React are:

+It supports server-side rendering.

+It will make use of the virtual DOM rather than real DOM

+It follows unidirectional data binding or data flow.

+#### advantages of using React

+- Component-Based Architecture

+- Use Virtual DOM for High Performance.

+- One-Way Data Binding (Data flows in one direction (from parent to child) )

+- React Hooks for Simpler State Management

+- Single Page Applications without full-page reloads.

-- how to install react using vite
+### how to install react using vite

 - react folder structure